micag2025/Toolkit_Google_ADK/Publication.md

 ## Agents & Tools

+## Building AI Agents with ADK
+**ADK Overview**
+- ADK provides modular components including models, tools, memory, and orchestration.
+- Supports both simple agents and complex multi-agent systems.

+**Text Agents**
+Create a text agent that:
+- Takes text input.
+- Uses an LLM to reason and generate responses.
+- Integrates tools and APIs for executing real-world tasks.
+Evaluate agent sessions, memory, and state for reliability.
+Extend capabilities with callbacks and guardrails for safe and predictable behavior.

+**Specialized Agents**
+Design agents that:
+Research topics.
+Generate text  outputs using Gemini text-to-text models.
+Combine multiple agents with orchestration to create coordinated workflows.

 This section provides a **concise, authoritative mapping** between agents, tools, and execution backends.
 It complements the architecture diagrams by making *attachments, responsibilities, and transport mechanisms explicit*.

 ### Tool Schema